The Firelight Girls by Kaya McLaren

 There is so much power in the act of forgiveness.
 Forgiving oneself for the past, and forgiving others.
 It is such a grand lesson that needs to be experienced to be understood.
 This group of women learns that lesson together.

-A great exploration and reminder of the power of friendship, unification and the female spirit.
+A inquisitive exploration and reminder of the power of friendship, unification and the female spirit.

 This is a book to buy for your BFF!